-George Chelston Springer III...Graduated from Avon Old Farms High School in New Britain, CT, where he also played soccer...drafted by Minnesota in the 48th round following his senior season, but did not sign and went on to attend the University of Connecticut...Played three seasons at UConn before being drafted by Houston with the 11th overall selection in the 2011 First-Year Player Draft...became the highest-drafted player in school history...in 2009, became the first player in UConn school history to be named the Big East Rookie of the Year...in 2011, was named a First Team All-American by Perfect Game USA, Louisville Slugger and the NCBWA, and was a semifinalist for both the Dick Howser Trophy and Golden Spikes Award...Both of his parents also attended UConn...his father, George II, played in the 1976 Little League World Series...his mother, Laura, is a former gymnast...George took gymnastics lessons starting at 18 months old until he was 12...Married to Charlise, who played softball at the University of Albany, and for Puerto Rico’s national team...his sister, Lena, also a softball player, played three years at Ohio State...Has been the Stuttering Association for the Young (SAY) spokesperson since 2014...has hosted the annual “All-Star Bowling Event” since 2015...at the event, Springer, teammates, coaches and other professional athletes help to raise money for children and their families to attend Camp SAY, a summer camp for young people who stutter...Has been named an All-Star on three occasions (2017, 2018, 2019), won two Silver Slugger awards (2017, 2019), and was named 2017 World Series MVP...Signed a six-year, $150 million deal with the Blue Jays on January 23, 2021, marking the largest contract in franchise history.
+George Chelston Springer III...Graduated from Avon Old Farms High School in New Britain, CT, where he also played soccer...Drafted by Minnesota in the 48th round following his senior season but did not sign and went on to attend the University of Connecticut...Played three seasons at UConn before being drafted by Houston with the 11th overall selection in the 2011 First-Year Player Draft...Became the highest-drafted player in school history...In 2009, became the first player in UConn school history to be named the Big East Rookie of the Year...In 2011, was named a First Team All-American by Perfect Game USA, Louisville Slugger and the NCBWA, and was a semifinalist for both the Dick Howser Trophy and Golden Spikes Award...Both of his parents also attended UConn...His father, George II, played in the 1976 Little League World Series...His mother, Laura, is a former gymnast...George took gymnastics lessons starting at 18 months old until he was 12...Married to Charlise, who played softball at the University of Albany, and for Puerto Rico’s national team...His sister, Lena, also a softball player, played three years at Ohio State...Has been the Stuttering Association for the Young (SAY) spokesperson since 2014...Has hosted the annual “All-Star Bowling Event” since 2015...At the event, Springer, teammates, coaches and other professional athletes help to raise money for children and their families to attend Camp SAY, a summer camp for young people who stutter...Has been named an All-Star on three occasions (2017, 2018, 2019), won two Silver Slugger awards (2017, 2019) and was named 2017 World Series MVP...Signed a six-year, $150 million deal with the Blue Jays on Jan.
+23, 2021, marking the largest contract in franchise history.

 Batted .265 with six doubles, two triples, 14 home runs, 32 RBI, 24 walks and a .899 OPS over 51 games...Had a 12-game hitting streak from Sept.
 12-25, batting .367 (18-for-49) with six home runs, nine RBI and a 1.183 OPS... was the longest hitting streak by an Astro in 2020...Walked, scored two runs and hit a leadoff homer on Sept.
 15 vs. TEX...marked his 2nd consecutive game with a home run... was his 11th career leadoff blast against the Rangers...marked the 2nd most leadoff homers against any single opponent in MLB history (Rickey Henderson - 12 vs. CLE)...gave him 39 career leadoff home runs, 8th most in MLB history and trailing only Rickey Henderson (73), Ian Kinsler (48) and Brady Anderson (44) for 4th most in the AL...trailed only Craig Biggio (53) in Astros history...the 39 leadoff blasts are the most by any player since he entered the Majors in 2014...Went 3-for-4 with two homers on Sept.
 20 vs. ARI...notched his 2nd career inside-the-park home run (also May 14, 2019 at DET)...was his 2nd multi-homer game of the season, also doing so in Game 2 of a doubleheader on Sept.
 5 vs. LAA... became the 3rd Astros player to record a multi-homer game that included an inside-the-park home run, joining Ken Caminiti (2x: May 22, 1993 at SD and July 3, 1994 vs. CHC) and Jimmy Wynn (July 30, 1967 vs. NYM)...In 25 games in September, batted .316 (31-for-98) with two doubles, two triples, nine home runs, 15 RBI, nine walks and a 1.033 OPS...his nine home runs tied for 2nd most in the AL behind only José Ramírez...Batted .263 (15-for-57) with a double, four home runs, 10 RBI and a .791 OPS during the postseason...Went 4-for-5 with a double, RBI and a run scored in Game 1 of the ALDS at OAK...became the 6th Astros player to record four-or-more hits in a postseason game...Hit two home runs in Game 2 of the ALDS...became the 7th Astros player to record a multi-homer game in the playoffs...Belted his 1st career postseason leadoff home run in Game 5 of the ALCS vs. TB...Joined Craig Biggio (2004 NLCS Game 7) as the only players in Astros history to hit a leadoff homer in the postseason...the blast was the 10th leadoff homer on the 1st pitch of a postseason game since pitch counts were first tracked in 1988, and the first since David Freese in 2018 World Series Game 5...gave him the franchise lead in postseason home runs (19) and tied him with Albert Pujols for 4th all-time, while his 17 homers and 34 RBI as a leadoff hitter in the postseason marked the most in MLB history.